anikhalder/Integrated_3PCF_theory/README.md

 # The integrated 3PCF of projected cosmic density fields

-This repository hosts code for computing theoretical predictions for the integrated 3-point correlation function (i3PCF) of projected cosmic density fields.
-It also computes predictions for the 2-point correlation function (2PCF) of projected fields.
+This repository hosts code for computing theoretical predictions for the integrated 3-point correlation function of projected cosmic density fields.
+It also computes predictions for the 2-point correlation function of projected fields.

 ## Running the code

 After you have setup the external libraries (see External dependencies section below!), do the following in order to run the code:

 1. According to your needs edit and save the code (e.g. main.cpp etc.) in the include and src directories.
-If you add your own .hpp (inside include) and .cpp (inside src) files, do not forget to update the src/CMakeLists.txt file!
+If you add your own .hpp (inside include) and .cpp (inside src) files, do not forget to update the src/CMakeLists.txt file accordingly!

 2. Go to the build directory and execute the following commands:

 cd /path/to/Integrated_3PCF_theory/build/